DevanshUpadhyay26/devanshupadhyay26/README.md

 ##  I'm a Student, Developer, and Gamer!

 - 🔭 I’m currently working on App Development!
-- 🌱 I’m currently learning **Java, Kotlin**
+- 🌱 I’m currently learning **Dart & Flutter**
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw!

 ### Connect with me: